 I will update this post over the coming months as I have more interactions and see the general sentiment in my social circles, but given the developer’s reputation, I don’t see support becoming an area of concern.

-We'll likely see a Free, Pro, and Ultimate plan.
+SureTriggers has a Free, Pro, and Business plan.

-SureTriggers has hinted that the Free plan will be quite generous and suitable for many users.
+The Free plan is quite generous and suitable for many users.

-The Pro plan will include more automations and enable advanced features like conditions, filters, multi-step, and auto-retry.
+The Pro plan includes more automations and enables advanced features like conditions, filters, multi-step, and auto-retry.

 There will also be a few different avenues for users to get a Pro plan for free.